Last updated June 02, 2026

 - You can’t pass certain connection parameters, including

-to PgBouncer.
+optionsto PgBouncer.

 Statement Pooling Mode

-Allows for far higher active client connections than even transaction pooling mode.
+- Allows for far higher active client connections than even transaction pooling mode.

 - Has the same session state restrictions as transaction mode pooling.

-- Doesn’t allow multi-statement transactions
+- Doesn’t allow multi-statement transactions.

 - You can’t pass certain connection parameters, including

-to PgBouncer.
+optionsto PgBouncer.

 PgBouncer on Heroku: Server-Side vs. Client-Side